 The patient should lie down on her side or sit.
-Lying on her back may cause hypotension, giving a falsely low reading.
-She should also lie slightly turned onto her side.
+She should always lie slightly turned onto her side.
 Lying on her back may cause the uterus to press on the inferior vena cava resulting in a decreased return of blood to the heart and a drop in blood pressure.
 A false low blood pressure may, therefore, be recorded.

 Anxiety and the effort of climbing onto the couch often increases the blood pressure.
 This will usually return to a resting value if the patient can lie down and relax for 5 minutes.

-A standard size cuff (width of 14.5 cm) is usually used.
-If the arm is very fat, then use a wide cuff (17.5 cm) to get a correct reading.
+A standard-size cuff (width of 14.5 cm) is usually used.
+If the mid-upper arm circumference is more than 33 cm, then use a wide cuff (17.5 cm ) to get a correct reading.
 The cuff must be applied firmly around the arm, not allowing more than 1 finger between the cuff and the patient’s arm.

 The cuff should be pumped up with a finger feeling the brachial or radial pulse.
 Only when the pulse can no longer be felt, should the stethoscope be put over the brachial pulse and the pressure released slowly.